SparkeyinVA/frepple/doc/modeling-wizard/concepts.rst

 =================

-Before you start your journey to load your data in frePPLe, we need to explain you a few modeling basics.
+Before you start your journey to load your data in frePPLe, we need to explain to you a few modeling basics.

 Concepts as items, locations, customers, demands... don’t need a much of an introduction.
 But, some other concepts need some introduction before you